Kristo Floqi

-Kristo Floqi (24 May 1876 – 1 July 1951) was an Albanian patriot, playwright, politician, and lawyer.
+Kristo Floqi (24 May 1876 – 1 July 1951) was an Albanian patriot, playwright, politician and lawyer.

 Life

-Floqi was born in Korçë, Vilayet of Monastir, Ottoman Albania, son of a merchant (Vasil Floqi).
+Floqi was born in Korçë, Manastir vilayet, Ottoman Empire (today Albania), son of a merchant (Vasil Floqi).
 He had three brothers: Dhimitër, Nikollaq, Thanas who would become one of the signatories of the Albanian Declaration of Independence, and a sister named Katerina.
 He studied law in Athens.
 After graduating in 1899 he returned to his home town where he worked as a lawyer for six years.
 He went in Istanbul to master the Ottoman Turkish language where he got in touch with Albanian patriotic clubs.
 Hid activity forced him to move back to his home town, then to Greece, then back to Vlore, and at last in Boston, MA.
 There he became editor of the Albanian weekly Dielli (The sun) in September 1911.
 Together with Fan Noli and Faik Konitza he was one of the main contributors for the congress of the Albanian patriotic clubs merge, where Vatra, the Pan-Albanian Federation of America was created.
-During the winter of 1912-1913 he moved to New York City where he started his short-lived newspaper Zëri i Popullit ('Voice of the People').
+During the winter of 1912–1913 he moved to New York City where he started his short-lived newspaper Zëri i Popullit ('Voice of the People').

 Right after the Albanian Declaration of Independence, Floqi moved back to Albania and offered himself in the project of the new judicial system that the Vlora government would start.
 After the Italians took over Vlora, he would move to Shkoder where he practiced law during World War I. There he would publish the local newspaper Agimi (The dawn) for the Vllazenija (Brotherhood) society in 1919.
 In 1920, he was appointed as the Court of Appeal in Shkoder.
 In December 1920 he became Minister of Education in the government of Ilias Bey Vrioni.
 He appointed Christo Dako as general Inspector of Education.
 During his service time as Minister of Education the number of schools in Albania increased from 318 to 544.
 For a brief time he also acted as Minister of Finances, substituting Tef Currani who was sent in Rome.